cocos/cocos-docs/en/cocos-service/agc-clouddb.md

   ![](agc-clouddb/cdb-panel.png)

-- Please refer to [Managing Object Types](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddb-agcconsole-objecttypes) document, export object types file in **JSON** format, import into the **Cloud DB Config File** parameter at the bottom of the Cloud DB service panel.
+- Please refer to [Managing Object Types](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddb-agcconsole-objecttypes) document, export object types file in **JSON** format, import into the **Cloud DB Config File** parameter at the bottom of the Cloud DB service panel, then get the version number from the AGC Cloud DB console, and fill it in the **Cloud DB Object Version** option.

   ![](agc-clouddb/cdb-jsonconfig.png)